Accretionz/ECS179_Project/ProjectDocument.md

 ![XP Bar](https://github.com/Accretionz/Hollow-Survivor/assets/71859255/93b2c803-c077-4513-bd85-5b2d2219704b)

-The experience bar displays the current experience in the top center of the screen.
+The experience bar displays the current experience at the top center of the screen.
 The player can gain experience by killing different types of enemies.
 A crow is worth 100, a bat is worth 200 and a boss is worth 500.
 The [`experience controller`](https://github.com/Accretionz/Hollow-Survivor/blob/a8d086d04ea9ef618c50da82091e742d89d77bf8/Hollow/Assets/Scripts/ExperienceController.cs) is designed to keep track of the status of the experience bar.
 There are a total of 9 statuses for the bar besides empty and full status.
 The bar will display the correct image based on the ratio of the current experience to the maximum experience.
 Maximum experience is increasing as the game level goes up.
 More experience is required to reach the next level.

 **Leveling System - Maggie Kuang**

-When the game level goes up, a fading notification says "Level UP!" will show under the experience bar.
+When the game level goes up, a fading message saying "Level UP!" will show under the experience bar.
 This is done by the [`fading text`](https://github.com/Accretionz/Hollow-Survivor/blob/a8d086d04ea9ef618c50da82091e742d89d77bf8/Hollow/Assets/Scripts/FadingText.cs) script.
 A level counter is placed next to the experience bar.
-As the notification shows, the level counter would increase by 1.
+As the message shows, the level counter would increase by 1.

 **Music Control Panel/Pause Panel - Jingdan Hu**